Lucas-Peterson/Lucas-Peterson/README.md

 ## Hi there 👋 I am Lucas Peterson

 ##  About Me
-I am 17 y.o, i am learning data science with python.
-Also have interest in Telegram Bots.
-Right now live in Germany.
-Have 950+ points in the Codewars.
-Started this github profile, when tried to make a small shooter game in UE4 with my friends.
+I'm a 17-year-old student in Germany who wants to become a data scientist.
+Ever since I began coding at the age of 14, I have developed a strong interest in Python, technology, and problem-solving I earned 1000+ points in codewars.
+My journey started when I attempted to create a small shooter game in Unreal Engine 4 with friends,.
+Since then, I've turned my attention to machine learning and data analysis.

 ##  Interests